Blog2020 ≫ We fixed the robot

 ⬅️ :: ➡️

-Paul Clarke's weblog - I live in A small town, Kent.
-Married + dad to two, I'm a full stack web engineer, + I do javascript / Node, some ruby, python, php ect ect.
-I like pubs, running, eating, home-automation + other diy stuff, history, genealogy, TV, squirrels, pirates, lego, and TIME TRAVEL.
+Paulʼs weblog - I live near Folkestone in the deep South.
+Married + dad to two, I'm a full stack web engineer, + I do js / nodejs, some ruby, python, php ect ect.
+My hobbies are pubs, running, restaurants, home-automation + other diy stuff, history, tree stuff, TV, squirrels, pirates ☠️, lego, and TIME TRAVEL.